Taylor Hawkins geeking out over Bohemian Rhapsody is genius

-We look back at the magic moment, which saw the Foo Fighters drummer wax lyrical about the iconic single from his favourite band.
+We look back at the magic moment, which saw the Foo Fighters drummer wax lyrical about his favourite band's iconic single.

-Taylor Hawkins is a HUGE Queen fan and there's not much he doesn't know about the legendary British band.
+Taylor Hawkins was a HUGE Queen fan and there wasn't much he didn't know about the legendary British band.
 At the Taylor Hawkins Tribute Concert at London's Wembley Stadium in September last year, Brian May and Roger Taylor paid their respects to the Foos man.

-When he's not listening to them or watching their videos featuring their late frontman Freddie Mercury, he's busy covering them on stage during Foo Fighters' gigs.
+When he wasn't listening to them or watching their videos, featuring their late frontman Freddie Mercury, Taylor Hawkins was covering them on stage during Foo Fighters' gigs.

-Now, the Learn To Fly drummer has taken time out of his busy schedule to talk to Radio X and break down Bohemian Rhapsody, the iconic song from his favourite band.
+Back in 2019, the Learn To Fly drummer took time out of his busy schedule to talk to Radio X and break down Bohemian Rhapsody, the iconic song from his favourite band.

 Watch our video, where Hawkins talks about everything from where he was when he first heard the track, to how it makes him feel.

 Bohemian Rhapsody was released on 31st October 1975.
 The track was recorded in Rockfield Studios in Momouth, Wales.

 Despite being just under six minutes long, Bohemian Rhapsody isn’t even the longest song on the album A Night At The Opera

 The famous video for Bohemian Rhapsody was shot in just four hours and was shot in the home of EastEnders and Big Brother, Elstree in Borehamwood.

 It was given another lease of life when it was featured in Wayne's World in 1992, taking it to number two on the Billboard Hot 100 when it had previously peaked at number nine in 1976.